 Halloween movie fan tracing John Carpenter's roots?

-Then plan a geared for fun fall getaway to Bowling Green!
+Go ahead and gear up for a fun, fall getaway to Bowling Green!

-A family favorite!
+A family favorite with some changes for 2020 due to Covid-19 guidelines.
+Though Jackson's Orchard isn't hosting its traditional Pumpkin Festival this year, it will still host fall fun with some social distancing guidelines.
 With Halloween approaching, the color is Orange and the theme is family fun at Jackson's!
 That means Wagon Rides to the Pumpkin Patch, Pick-Your-Own Pumpkins and Apples, The Corn Maze, Petting Zoo, Pony Rides, Straw Castle, Face Painting, The Goat Ranch, and The Cider Slider children’s slide.
-Not to mention all the great food including the Jackson's Orchard Hot Dog Cart!
-Did we mention Caramel Apples?!
-Speaking of apples, don't miss their AppleFest that officially kicks off fall over Labor Day weekend, September 2-4.
+Not to mention all the great food including Jackson's Orchard Hot Dog Cart!
+Did we mention Caramel Apples and Slushies?
 Visit the website here.

-It's South Central KY's most terrifying Halloween event that you don't want to miss... just 15 minutes from Bowling Green out Cemetery Road!
+Celebrating 20 Years of Fear, it's the Scariest Haunted Attraction in Kentucky according to Fodors.com and you don't want to miss it... just 15 minutes from Bowling Green out Cemetery Road!
 People drive across the state and beyond to brave over 10 acres of spooktacular, interactive scenes in the Haunted Woods with live actors guiding, or should we say, chasing you in the right direction.
-Other attractions include Gold City Ghost Ride haunted hayride, Skeletal Visions 3D Zone, Doomsday Doll Factory Haunted House, and the brand new 3 Minute Escape Room!
+Other attractions include Gold City Ghost Ride haunted hayride, Skeletal Visions 3D Zone and Doomsday Doll Factory Haunted House.
 Visit the website here.

 This colorful and exciting fall event will bring enjoyment to the entire community.
 Stretch your legs as you walk the Valley trails to see the homemade scarecrows on display decorated by area businesses, organizations and clubs.
-This is the 6th annual fundraiser for the Friends of Lost River Cave, so be sure and vote for your favorite ‘crow!
+This is the 9th annual fundraiser for the Friends of Lost River Cave, so be sure to stop by the gift shop and vote for your favorite ‘crow!

 FEATURED INDIVIDUAL EVENTS

-Howl at the Moon Maze Nights at Just Piddlin Farm- Wednesday and Thursday, October 4-5
+Howl at the Moon Maze Nights at Just Piddlin Farm- October 3, 17, & 30